 We all carry a lot of stuff with us.
 Our houses are full of junk that only seems to multiply, despite our best efforts to get rid of it.

-And even if you don’t have a life full of physical things, you likely have more than your share of mental baggage these days.
+And even if you don’t have a life full of physical things, you likely have more than your share of mental baggage.

-And all that clutter loves to get in the way of your writing.
+And all that clutter loves to get in the way of our writing.

-I brought this pile of nap time and outdoor things home from preschool nearly three weeks ago.
-I washed it and folded it and left it in this very neat pile, hoping that my daughter would use it again this year.
-Now it seems likely that it will stay in this neat pile until she takes it to kindergarten in the fall.
+I brought this pile of nap time and outdoor things home from my daughter's preschool in the spring of 2020.
+I washed it and folded it and left it in this very neat pile, hoping that she would use it again that year.
+Spoiler alert: it did not move.

 And so our piles of stuff migrate from the literal to the metaphorical.
-From our conscious to our subconscious.
-And when beautiful words are trying to migrate from our brains to our fingertips, they get lost in a maze of thoughts and worries and anxieties and a mile-long to-do list we know will never get finished.
+From a pile of physical things to all the hurdles out there in the world that get stuck in our brains.
+The stuff moves easily from our conscious to our subconscious.
+And when our beautiful words are trying to migrate from our brains to our fingertips, they get lost in the maze of thoughts and worries and anxieties and a mile-long to-do list we know we will never finish.

 Just write anyway.

-If you don’t, the project that you’ve been putting off until now will sit in a corner of your brain until the kids go back to school in the fall.
-Or even longer.
-Because by then, there will be a million other reasons not to write.
-There will be a million other sources of metaphorical clutter getting in the way of your thoughts and your words.
+If you don’t, the project that you’ve been putting off until now will sit in a corner of your brain until the kids go back to school.
+Or until next year.
+Or until a decade from now.
+Because between now and that "someday," there will be a million other reasons not to write.

 When you give yourself permission to write through difficult times and in the midst of all the clutter, you’re also giving yourself permission to write crap.
 Total crap.
 You’re not writing the next great American novel or the perfect sales funnel or even a final product.
 You don’t even need to write complete thoughts or sentences.